infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 - TypeScript
 - Node.js
+- PostgreSQL

 You will use **TypeScript** with a **PostgreSQL** database in this tutorial.
-You can set up your PostgreSQL database locally or use a hosting provider such as [Heroku](https://elements.heroku.com/addons) or [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).
+You can set up your PostgreSQL database [locally](https://www.robinwieruch.de/postgres-sql-macos-setup) or use a hosting provider such as [Heroku](https://elements.heroku.com/addons) or [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).

-Make sure that your database server is [running](https://tableplus.com/blog/2018/10/how-to-start-stop-restart-postgresql-server.html).
+Make sure that your database server is [running](https://tableplus.com/blog/2018/10/how-to-start-stop-restart-postgresql-server.html) and that you know your credentials and have a database created for the tutorial.

 You will be migrating a REST API built with the [Express](https://expressjs.com/) framework.
 The example project can be found in this [repository](https://github.com/infoverload/migration_typeorm_photon).